pawelmaslanka/opennos-mgmt/README.md

 ### TODO
 Withdrawing breakout port mode should depend on if slave ports still exists Shouldn't be port breakout responsible for creating and destroying Ethernet interface?
+During removing Ethernet interface there should be check all dependencies from this interface Before disable port breakout check if all slave interfaces are removed Before enable port breakout check if master port has been removed